maoratar1/SLAM/README.md

 and the second element is a list of tracks that founds at the consensus and will serve us when computing the bundle.

-All this process of loops finding can be done by:
+All this process of loops finding is done by:
 ```python
 loop_prev_frames_tracks_tuples = pose_graph.find_loop_closure(cur_cam)
 ```